Driver's License or Identification Card

 - Employment Authorization (EAD/I-766/OPT only) - if applicable and on OPT

-In the United States, before a person receives a driver’s license he receives a permit which has rules that a full license does not have.
+In the U.S., before a person receives a driver’s license he receives a permit that has rules that a full license does not have.
 Permits are given to individuals who are “learning” to drive for the first time.
 The permit requires that you ride with someone who has a full license for a certain period of time before you can drive alone.
-DO NOT DRIVE ALONE WITH YOUR PERMIT.
-You have to have the LICENSE.
-If you have any questions or concerns, please check with the International Coordinator, an International mentor, or close friend.
+Do not drive alone with your permit.
+You must have a license to drive alone.
+If you have any questions or concerns, please check with an ISSSO advisor.

 How much insurance should I buy?

-Follow all laws and regulations of driving in the state of Georgia and the United States per the Driver's Manual.
+- Follow all laws and regulations of driving in the state of Georgia and the United States.
+See the Drivers Manual HERE.

-- If you are pulled over by a police officer and given a citation, cooperate fully and inform the SEVIS Office as soon as possible.
+- If you are pulled over by a police officer and given a citation, cooperate fully and inform the ISSSO as soon as possible.